Azure-Samples/cosmosdb-dotnet-create-cosmosdb-and-configure-for-high-availability/README.md

   - Create a CosmosDB configured with a single read location
   - Get the credentials for the CosmosDB
   - Update the CosmosDB with additional read locations
+  - add collection to the CosmosDB with throughput 4000
   - Delete the CosmosDB